Scooting across the surface and an itchy butt is signs that your dog may be suffering from anal sac distress.

 Probiotics Can Help with Dog Scooting

-Probiotic supplements and treats or probiotics-fortified canine foods can encourage efficacious emptying of the anal sacs.
+Probiotic supplements and treats (found on Amazon) or probiotics-fortified canine foods can encourage efficacious emptying of the anal sacs.
 Choose respected brands and follow the recommended dosage.

 Use a Warm Compress